napkin-community/solutions/HoTT-1.2.typ

     By $beta$-reducing on $pr1$ and $pr2$, we get $recDP(C, g, (a, b)) def g(a)(b)$,

-    and it correctly Church-encodes the dependently-typed product. #h(1fr) #sym.qed ]
+    and it correctly Church-encodes the dependent product. #h(1fr) #sym.qed ]

-  As shown above, the recursor can be defined with the projection functions of (maybe dependent) tuples.
+  As shown above, the recursor can be defined with the projection functions of (maybe dependent) products.
 ]